 \subsection{A Web of Langlands Dual Relations Amongst the Floer Homologies}

-Applying the Langlands duality between HW theory of $G$-type and GM theory of $^{L}G$-type on $M_3 \times M_1 \times \R$ in \autoref{sec:dualities:theories:5d:s-dual} to the results in \autoref{sec:dualities:floer:gauge} and \autoref{sec:dualities:floer:s-dual}, we obtain a web of Langlands dual relations amongst the various gauge-theoretic Floer homologies as shown in \autoref{fig:dualities:floer}, where (i) the radii of the $\widehat{S}^1$ circles and sizes of $\widehat{M}_2$'s (where $g(\widehat{M}_2) \geq 2$) can be varied; (ii) horizontal undashed lines indicate a relation that is due to the Langlands duality between HW and GM theory; (iii) dashed lines indicate a relation that is due to an equivalence under dimensional/topological reduction; (iv) dotted lines indicate a relation due to an ``S-duality'' of the underlying 5d theory that realizes the Floer homology; and (v) finely dotted lines are used to specify the manifolds.
+Applying the Langlands duality between HW theory of $G$-type and GM theory of $^{L}G$-type on $M_3 \times M_1 \times \R$ in \autoref{sec:dualities:theories:5d:s-dual} to the results in \autoref{sec:dualities:floer:gauge} and \autoref{sec:dualities:floer:s-dual}, we obtain a web of Langlands dual relations amongst the various gauge-theoretic Floer homologies as shown in \autoref{fig:dualities:floer}, where (i) the radii of the $\widehat{S}^1$ circles can be varied; (ii) horizontal undashed lines indicate a relation that is due to the Langlands duality between HW and GM theory; (iii) dashed lines indicate a relation that is due to an equivalence under dimensional reduction; (iv) squiggly lines indicate a relation that is due to a spectral equivalence of the underlying theory that realizes the (co)holomogy; (v) dotted lines indicate a relation due to an ``S-duality'' of the underlying 5d theory that realizes the Floer homology; and (vi) finely dotted lines are used to specify the manifolds.